iterative/dvc.org/content/docs/user-guide/data-management/index.md

 To keep track of relevant versions of the data, models, etc. cached by DVC, the corresponding metafiles should be [versioned with Git] (or any SCM) along with the rest of the code.
-This also means that a single file name can represent different contents, keeping your project clean.
-You can use branches or tags to organize data versions instead.
+This also means that a single file name can represent different contents, keeping your project structure clean (use branches or tags to organize data versions instead).

 [versioned with git]:
   https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control